List of Di-Gata Defenders characters: Kara

 Kara specializes in the Altas and Yin sigils, and her spells were wind and electricity based.
 Her Guardian is V-Moth.

-According to a forum on www.digata.com, Kara's mother is Jelena, who may or may not be a defender.

-Kara is voiced by Sugar Lyn Beard.

 Erik

-At age fourteen (since "Trouble in Paradise") Erik is a skilled strategist.
-He can always seem to find a way around any attack.
-He is the technological thinker and has a good head for designing and building electronic gizmos.
-He tends to speak in technical jargon when he works on technology.
-(He was called Mr. Science by Seth in "The Lost Children" when he was setting up the sensors).
-But when he speaks, not many people are able to understand him.
-He is the only person who maintains the mechanical components of the Sigil Stormers, the Defender's main form of transportation.
-He also built Seth's robotic arm, when his hand was destroyed by Brackus, and the boots for Kara as recompense for not being able to stop the accident that paralyzed her.
+Erik (voiced by Dan Petronijevic) is fourteen years old and a skilled strategist, who is a technological thinker and skilled at designing and building electronic gizmos.
+He tends to speak in technical jargon when he works on technology, and not many people are able to understand him.
+He is the one who maintains the mechanical components of the Sigil Stormers, the Defender's main form of transportation.
+He also built Seth's robotic arm and the boots for his sister Kara, who he is overprotective of, to compensate for being unable to stop the accident that paralyzed her.

-He is one of the six stone-casters that has an external device to use Di-Gata stones.
-And like Flinch, he is the "comic relief" character for the show.
-Because he frequently overdramatizes situations, wants to do things in a challenging fashion, and sometimes shows extreme cowardice.
-He often screams in a high-pitched girlish tone.
-He is also overprotective to his sister, Kara.
+He is one of the six stone-casters that uses an external device to use Di-Gata stones.
+Like Flinch, he serves as "comic relief", as he frequently overdramatizes situations, wants to do things in a challenging fashion, and sometimes shows extreme cowardice.

-When the Tome of Al-Mortigar was destroyed by accident (it was shot when they tried to steal it), the Defenders sought out Brim.
-Brim then used a spell on Erik to transfer the knowledge the book contained over to him, giving him the memories of the Master Carver.
+When the Tome of Al-Mortigar was destroyed by accident, the Defenders sought out Brim.
+Brim then used a spell on Erik to transfer the knowledge the book contained to him, giving him the memories of the Master Carver.
 He is the only character besides Brim who has full knowledge of the first two Sigils contained within the Tome.